aserpi/SA-dashboard_generator/README.md

 per search result.

 ### Special characters
-The add-on automatically escapes HTML reserved characters (e.g., `&` and `<`) in the dashboard definition, therefore there is no need to use CDATA.
+The add-on automatically escapes HTML and JSON reserved characters (e.g., `&` and `"`) in the dashboard definition, therefore there is no need to use CDATA in Simple XML dashboards or to prepend backslashes in Dashboard Studio ones.
 Conversely, the creation of valid dashboard IDs (containing only letters, numbers, dashes, and underscores) is not enforced.